AviatrixSystems/Docs/HowTos/ipmotion.rst

 migrated and the list of IP addresses of VMs that will remain on-prem but need to communicate with the migrated VMs.

-One simple way to specifiy this address range is to provide the list of all running VMs, since out of this list, some or all VMs will be migrated to cloud.
-For example, if the running VMs on subnet 172.16.1.0/24 are in the range of 172.16.1.10-172.16.1.20, and you plan to move all running VMs to cloud, then specify this range for Step 1 as below.
+One simple way to specifiy this address range is to provide the list of IP addresses of all running VMs, excluding CloudN IP address, since out of this list, some or all VMs will be migrated to cloud.
+For example, as shown in the above diagram, if the running VMs excluding CloudN on subnet 172.16.1.0/24 are in the range of 172.16.1.10-172.16.1.20, and you plan to move all running VMs to cloud, then specify this range for Step 1 as below.

     ::